python/cpython/Doc/library/socket.rst

 The last example shows how to write a very simple network sniffer with raw sockets on Windows.
-The example requires administrator priviliges to modify the interface::
+The example requires administrator privileges to modify the interface::

    import socket